 This wine scored 90-92 points with four top critics: James Suckling, Wine Enthusiast, Wine Spectator, and Vinous.
 Impressive!

-Tasting notes: A light body white wine that tastes more complex.
-On the palate, I tasted ripe pear, green apple, and hint a hint of white flower, with a tart lemon finish and biting acidity.
+Tasting notes: A light-body white wine that tastes more complex.
+On the palate I tasted ripe pear, green apple, and a hint of white flower, with a tart lemon finish and biting acidity.
 Very tangy.

 Riesling is often misunderstood to be a sweet wine.
 While it can be sweet, in Alsace it is most often bone dry.
-Serve Riesling to your guests, and you have a chance to be a wine superstar simply by introducing them to one of France’s lesser known wine regions…and dry Riesling.
+Serve an Alsace Riesling to your guests, and you have a chance to be a wine superstar simply by introducing them to one of France’s lesser-known wine regions…and dry Riesling.

 Many people don’t like the earthy and tangy flavors of goat cheese.
 However, it is precisely those flavors that make it a perfect pairing with a dry white wine, like Riesling.
 Goat cheese is acidic–likewise–Riesling is acidic.